Mina (unit): Semitic languages

 The word mina comes from the ancient Semitic root m-n-w/m-n-y 'to count', Akkadian manû, מָנָה (mana), מָנָה/מְנָא (mana/mena), ܡܢܳܐ (mena), 𐎎𐎐.
 It is mentioned in the Bible, where Solomon is reported to have made 300 shields, each with 3 "mina" of gold (מָנֶה), or later after the Edict of Cyrus II of Persia the people are reported to have donated 5000 minas of silver for the reconstruction of Solomon's Temple in Jerusalem.

+In the Code of Hammurabi which is considered one of the first examples of written law, the mina is one of the most used terms denoting the weight of gold to be paid for crimes or to resolve civil conflicts.

 In the Biblical story of Belshazzar's feast, the words mene, mene, tekel, upharsin appear on the wall (Daniel 5:25), which according to one interpretation can mean "mina, mina, shekel, and half-pieces", although Daniel interprets the words differently for King Belshazzar.

 Writings from Ugarit give the value of a mina as equivalent to fifty shekels.
 The prophet Ezekiel refers to a mina (maneh in the King James Version) also as 60 shekels, in the Book of Ezekiel 45:12.
 Jesus of Nazareth tells the "parable of the minas" in Luke 19:11–27, also told as the "parable of the talents" in Matthew 25:14–30.
 In later Jewish usage, the maneh is equal in weight to 100 denarii.

 From the Akkadian period, 2 mina was equal to 1 sila of water (cf. clepsydra, water clock).